D4niel-dev/Dizel/README.md

 ├── requirements.txt             ← All app requirements and optionals too
 │
 ├── data/
-│   └── english.md               ← Training corpus (plain English text)
+│   └── english.md               ← Training corpus (plain English text or what ever your datasets is) │
-│
 ├── tokenizer/
 │   ├── train_tokenizer.py       ← Train SentencePiece BPE tokenizer